matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mkdocs-docker-nginx.md

 # Building a static site with MkDocs, NGINX and Docker

-My guide to building a highly customisable, lightweight, secure, and performant static site using MkDocs, NGINX and Docker.
+A guide to building a highly customisable, lightweight, secure, and performant static site using MkDocs, NGINX and Docker.

 <!-- more -->